 Starting school is an exciting time, and parents always have great hopes for their children’s future.
-However, for many children, however, life in the classroom can be quite overwhelming.
+However, for many children, life in the classroom can be quite overwhelming.
+This feeling of overwhelm may increase anxiety, resulting in learning and behavioural challenges.

 Behaviours are Telling us a Story